 Bronx Car Accident Lawyer

 Every year, more than three million people across the United States suffer serious injuries in car accidents.
 Many of those occur in the Bronx, especially in dangerous intersections or during commutes.
 Unfortunately, even seemingly minor collisions can leave victims suffering from serious injuries.
 If you suffer injuries in a car accident in the Bronx, you need an attorney who will fight to help you get the compensation you deserve.
-Contact Bronx personal injury attorneys at Jacoby & Meyers, LLP, today.
+Contact our Bronx personal injury lawyers at Jacoby & Meyers, LLP, today.

 Why Jacoby & Meyers is the Bronx Car Accident Attorney You Need

 When you suffer serious injuries in a car accident in the Bronx, you need many things in your attorney: most importantly, an experienced car accident attorney dedicated to helping you seek the compensation you deserve.
 At Jacoby & Meyers, LLP, we have substantial experience in a wide range of personal injury claims, including car accidents.
 Check out some of our past successes:

 - $3.5 million when a construction worker fell asleep at the wheel, causing an accident

 - $2.5 million in a car accident claim

 - $2.5 million in an accident between a passenger vehicle and a tractor-trailer